niklasf/indexed.py/README.rst

 License
 -------

-indexed.py is derived from CPython's OrderedDict and licensed under the PSFL.
+This library is derived from CPython's ``collections.OrderedDict`` and licensed under the PSFL.
 See the LICENSE file for the full license text.

 .. _amortized: http://en.wikipedia.org/wiki/Amortized_analysis